FAQs

 Do you require a DNA test for legal purposes?
 (An accredited test)

-This is for changing the name on a birth certificate at the Registrars office, family court proceedings, inheritance disputes, liaison with either the Child Support Agency (CSA) or the immigration authorities.
-As this is a different level of service, please click here to contact the laboratory by e-mail.
+This is for changing the name on a birth certificate at the Registrars office, Home Office or Passport Office applications, family court proceedings, inheritance disputes or liaison with the Child Support Agency (CSA).
+As this is a different level of service, please visit our sister service, dadcheck® for this type of test.